- About Us

 It is very important to make all the necessary arrangements for credit transfer prior to your departure.

-The 1st step is to find suitable courses at your host institution to replace each course that you would have been enrolled in at Stellenbosch.
+The 1st step is to find suitable courses at your host institution.
 It is your own responsibility to find appropriate courses, but SU International will assist you with this challenging process.
 The host university’s website is a good place to start.
 You can also contact the host coordinator to assist you.
-See this short guide of how to find courses.

 Where to find courses?

 Currently it is not possible for SU International to have lists of all the course offerings of partner institutions, although this capacity is being built out.